lkpklkk/back-end-microservices/README.md

-# Springboot mini project
+# Springboot mini assignment
-A practise on sprinboot by building two intercommunicating micro services
+An assignment on sprinboot by building two intercommunicating micro services